andrejcuber/units-fhpc2223-assignment/exercise01/README.md

 Program an application of Conways Game of life in parallel, using a hybrid MPI + openMP approach, and measure its performance and scaling on HPC cluster.

 ## Files:
-Files that yo ufind in this folder are:
+Files that you find in this folder are:
 - report_data, containing all graphs and relevant outputs when executing the game
 - snapshots, folder that contains two sample .pbm files (smaller than the ones used in computation)
 - shell scripts named "ex1*.sh" that were used to submit jobs to SLURM